Jean Seaton: Pinkoes and Traitors

 The anonymous reviewer in Private Eye concurred with Milne and Elstein about the errors, saying: "According to this, the sixth volume of the official history of the BBC, Blue Peter celebrated its 15th anniversary in 1979 (it was the 21st anniversary), the IRA hunger strikes took place in 1982 (1981) […] while the controversial 1980 documentary Death of a Princess is called a “Channel 4 programme” (it was ITV – Channel 4 did not exist until 1982)."
 The magazine’s reviewer noted: "It would be bad enough if a serious factual error on practically every page was Seaton’s only offence, but that’s not all.
 In the acknowledgements, she says 'It was a challenge to attempt to meet the BBC’s standards of hard impartiality'.
 It seems to have been so challenging she gave up trying, and started editorialising like mad."
 The review concluded: "The book is littered with egregious howlers that wouldn’t last half an hour on Wikipedia.
 That this is the official history of a major institution written by a supposedly respected academic simply won’t do.
 She thanks the Arts and Humanities Research Council, the British Academy and the Leverhulme Trust for funding her research.
 They should all ask for a refund."

+Editorial style

+In Power Without Responsibility (2010) [1988], she wrote of Marmaduke Hussey's chairmanship of the BBC quite negatively, stating that he "brutally dismissed one director general, shabbily pushed aside the next, and appointed the third, John Birt, without even advertising the job or considering other candidates."
+And quoting without attribution a critic as describing his treating of the BBC 'rather as if he had owned it'.
+In 2021's Guardians of Public Value, she wrote of him to have been an "excellent" chair and to have "helped creatively to change [the BBC's] direction", only describing his initial appointment as politically motivated.